-This is far and beyond the most buzzed-about white wine steal at Trader Joe’s.
-This crisp, refreshing white has a touch of sparkling bubbles, so you can drink it on its own or mix it in with a spritzer for a fun summer concoction.
+This is one of those wildly buzzed-about white wine steals at Trader Joe’s.
+This crisp, refreshing white has a touch of sparkling bubbles, so you can drink it on its own or mix it in with a spritzer for a fun, summery feel.

 Big Churn Chardonnay

 “I don’t typically like chardonnay, but I love this one,” is a line I hear multiple times from Trader Joe’s wine shoppers.
 This bottle gives you all the oakiness and buttery flavor California chardonnays promise, but with a unique, crisp, peppery finish.
 Even if you veer away from big chardonnays, try this one.
 A close second I haven’t seen in many Trader Joe’s stores (but I know some carry it!) is the Ferrari-Carano Chardonnay.

 If I see a Grüner Veltliner on a restaurant wine list or in a wine shop, I typically pick it up.
 This Hungarian option (this varietal almost always comes from Austria) is full of bright fruit, honey, and citrus flavors.
 It couples with practically any spicy food and fits with any season, not just summer.
 Try a Grüner Veltliner next time you see one, even if you typically stick to reds.

 Upper Loire, France | $15.99

 This one (barely) exceeds our under-$15 limit, so we’ll call it a splurge.
 For fans of French-style Sauvignon Blanc, this is a great bang-for-your-buck Pouilly-Fumé.
 The bright citrus notes of grapefruit, lemon, and melon make it a standout summer pick to enjoy with oysters or white meat.
 If your local Trader Joe’s is out of this one, check for Caves des Perrieres Pouilly-Fumé.
 It’s a few bucks cheaper and just as tasty.